jeap-admin-ch/jeap-python-pipeline-lib/README.md

 ### Versioning
 The version can be set in the pyproject.toml file.
 The version number has to comply with semantic versioning and the PEP 440 standard.
+Please make sure to also update publiccode.yml and CHANGELOG.md accordingly.

 On every push a CI pipeline is triggered, which builds and uploads the artifact to the (test)-pypi repository.
 * On the main branch, the version number remains unchanged and the artifact is published as a stable release to pypi.
 * On feature branches, a valid development release suffix (.dev<timestamp>) is added to the version.
 The artifact is published to TestPyPI.